-CAE Agenda: Your Monthly Audit News Roundup - September 2020
+CAE Agenda: Your Monthly Audit News Roundup - August 2021

 Our team has collected the top internal audit news, insights and resources for financial services organizations to help you and your teams.

 Thank you for reading the August edition of the CAE Agenda.

 The Protiviti Team

 On July 28, The Institute of Internal Auditors called on the international accounting standards IFRS Foundation for enhancements to sustainability reporting.
 The IIA also offered to play a role on a consultative committee being assembled through the International Organization of Securities Commissions (IOSCO), the international body that brings together the world's securities regulators and is recognized as the global standard-setter for the securities sector.

 In this BIS Bulletin published on August 2, the authors argue that a new, more tailored approach to regulation is needed as Big Tech’s rapid growth in financial services poses new challenges for regulators.

 Public Responses to Consultation on Targets for Addressing the Four Challenges of Cross-Border Payments